Television in Pakistan: History

 In 1955, Pakistan's first television showcase occurred near Mazar-e-Quaid on September 16, organized by the American consulate in Karachi.
 The initiative to establish the television industry stemmed from the National Education Commission, backed by President Ayub Khan.
-Originally a private project led by Syed Wajjid Ali in 1961, a joint venture agreement with Nippon Electric Company (NEC) was signed.
+Originally a private project led by Syed Wajjid Ali in 1961, a joint venture agreement with NEC was signed.
 Engineer Ubaidur Rahman, appointed by Wajjid Ali, oversaw the project.
 By 1963, the government took control for the "greater national interest."

 In 1964, the first official television station began broadcasts in Lahore, followed by Dhaka in 1965.
 Rawalpindi-Islamabad and Karachi centers were established in 1965 and 1966, respectively.
 Peshawar and Quetta centers followed by 1974.
 Initially under Television Promoters Company (TPC) in 1966, it was upgraded to Pakistan Television Corp in 1967.
 Nationalised in 1972, PTV's experimental color transmission started in 1976.
 In 1987, the Pakistan Television Academy was founded for training in the evolving medium.
 In the late 1980s, morning transmissions commenced.

 In 1990, the government launched the semi-government TV network "Peoples Television Network" (PTN) under Shalimar Recording Company, now Shalimar Recording and Broadcasting Company.
 PTN merged with Shalimar Recording Company in 1991, renaming the TV channel as Shalimar Television Network (STN).
 Starting in Islamabad and expanding to Karachi and Lahore, STN covered the entire country by the mid-1990s.

 STN pioneered the terrestrial beam programming of CNN International in Pakistan, followed by BBC World.
 In 1990, PTN initiated the first private TV slot through an agreement with Inter-flow, giving rise to Network Television Marketing (NTM).
 STN's broadcast combined CNN programming, NTM's slot, and limited broadcasts of BBC World and German DW TV, continuing successfully until 1999.
 NTM introduced innovative and refreshing programming to Pakistani viewers.